Will Stevens

 In 2016, he competed in the Blancpain GT Series and the FIA World Endurance Championship (LMP2) while in 2017, Stevens continues to race for Belgian Audi Club Team WRT racing an Audi R8 LMS in the Blancpain GT Series’ Sprint and Endurance Cups, Blancpain GT Asia Series and the Audi R8 LMS Cup.
 In the 2017 24 Hours of Le Mans, Stevens raced a Ferrari 488 Italia GTE in the GTE AM category for JMW Motorsport, co-driving alongside fellow Briton Rob Smith and Belgian Dries Vanthoor.
 They won the class, finishing two laps clear of their closest rivals.

-Career
+Early life and career

+William Jonathan Richard Stevens was born on 28 June 1991 in Rochford, Essex, England.

 Karting

-Stevens started his racing career in 2003 at age of 12 in karts.
+Stevens started his racing career in 2003 aged 12 in karts.
 After one year of racing in the National Cadet championship he joined Rotax Mini Max.
 He raced in a lot of different championships in Britain and outside, and after finishing 7th in the Rotax class in Super One he joined Formula Renault 2.0.